phpmyadmin/phpmyadmin/doc/setup.rst

 mysql command–line client.
 Of course you have to replace ``localhost`` with the webserver's host if it's not the same as the MySQL server's one.

-If you want to use the many new relation and bookmark features:  (this of course requires that your :ref:`linked-tables` be set up).

 .. code-block:: mysql

    GRANT USAGE ON mysql.* TO 'pma'@'localhost' IDENTIFIED BY 'pmapass';